The Importance of ‘Being There’ for Yourself

 7. Being authentic

 This is you!
 You know the truth.
 You know who you are.
 Don’t hide it from yourself.
 Have the courage to see all of you; your gifts and your less than perfect bits.
-When you see yourself with kindness and compassion, you have the power to change aspects of your self or your life that you dislike.
+When you see yourself with kindness and compassion, you have the power to change aspects of yourself or your life that you dislike.

 8. Being a good parent to yourself

-A creative parent holds space for a child to explore, be creative, test boundaries, let their imagination run wild, experience different personalities, ideas and roles.
+A creative parent holds space for a child to explore, be creative, test boundaries, let their imagination run wild, experience different personalities, ideas, and roles.
 A great parent doesn’t control or shut down.
 This is the same when dealing with your inner-child.
-Allow yourself explore and experience life, empower yourself to make the right choices and live life in your own way.
+Allow yourself to explore and experience life, empower yourself to make the right choices, and live life in your own way.
 Be an innovative parent to your inner child: loving yourself when you’re sick, being encouraging when you fall over, and always cheering yourself on.

 9. Developing supportive rituals

 Take a stand for yourself.
 Do at least one nurturing thing for yourself every day and make a promise to yourself that you will check in with you every day.
 Just as you would invest time in a friendship, making time to call your friend and find out how she’s doing, or give extra love and support during a rough time, you can do the same with yourself.
 Truly, you are your own best friend.
-My thing is warm baths, with flower essences, epsom salts and essential oils.
+My thing is warm baths, with flower essences, epsom salts, and essential oils.
 This is my Humpty Dumpty cure, and it works every time!